Social Mistake: Unintentionally Insulting People

 Many social mistakes aren't that big a deal.
 You may not want to make them, and cringe at yourself when you do, but no one else cares that much.
 Like if you stumble over your words, or talk about your hobby a tad too long, you might come across as a bit nervous or clumsy, but no one's going to hate you for it.

 One type of social gaffe that is a bigger deal, and can get quite a negative reaction is when you unintentionally insult someone.
 That is, you do it entirely out of social thoughtlessness and obliviousness.
-Even if the other person realizes you didn't put them down on purpose, they'll still feel annoyed for being insulted, and that you didn't know better than not to say what you did.
-(Of course, insulting someone deliberately is also bad, but that's not what this article will focus on.)
+Even if the other person realizes you didn't put them down on purpose, they'll still feel annoyed for being insulted, and that you didn't know how to avoid being hurtful.
+(Of course, putting someone down deliberately is also bad, but that's not what this article will focus on.)

 Examples of unintentional insults